-Comment boxes are another method for analysing customer satisfaction.
+Comment boxes are another method for analyzing customer satisfaction.
 Physical comment boxes, like the one below, work well in-store and can allow customers to remain completely anonymous, encouraging them to leave honest opinions.

-Having a dedicated support account on Twitter is a great way of keeping track of customer satisfaction, including handling product queries and both negative and positive brand feedback.
+Having a dedicated support account on Twitter is a great way to track customer satisfaction, including handling product queries and negative and positive brand feedback.

 For example, PayPal has a multi-lingual support account for handling customer feedback:

 PayPal also conducts Twitter chats which help customers to provide feedback on a specific subject or ask questions about their product: